PowerDNS/pdns/pdns/dnsdistdist/docs/reference/protobuf.rst

     :param int ttl: The RR TTL.
     :param string blob: The RR binary content.

-  .. method:: DNSDistProtoBufMessage:setBytes(bytes)
+  .. method:: setBytes(bytes)

     Set the size of the query

     :param int bytes: Number of bytes in the query.

-  .. method:: DNSDistProtoBufMessage:setEDNSSubnet(netmask)
+  .. method:: setEDNSSubnet(netmask)

     Set the EDNS Subnet to ``netmask``.

     :param string netmask: The netmask to set to.

-  .. method:: DNSDistProtoBufMessage:setQueryTime(sec, usec)
+  .. method:: setQueryTime(sec, usec)

     In a response message, set the time at which the query has been received.

     :param int sec: Unix timestamp when the query was received.
     :param int usec: The microsecond the query was received.

-  .. method:: DNSDistProtoBufMessage:setQuestion(name, qtype, qclass)
+  .. method:: setQuestion(name, qtype, qclass)

     Set the question in the protobuf message.